cloph-dsp/discord-shopping-bot/README.md

 ## Usage

-1. Set a shopping channel: `/shop channel #shopping`
-2. Create a shopping list: `/shop create "Weekly Groceries" milk;bread;eggs`
+1. Create a shopping list: `/shop create "Weekly Groceries" milk;bread;eggs`
-3. Display a shopping list:
-   - Current channel: `/shop list`
+2. The list becomes active in the current channel
+3. Add items: `/shop add butter;cheese`
-   - By title: `/shop list "Weekly Groceries"`
+4. Display any list in any channel: `/shop list "Weekly Groceries"`
-4. Add multiple items at once: `/shop add "butter;cheese;yogurt"`
+5. See all lists: `/shop lists`
-5. Users can click emojis to interact with items:
+6. Users can click emojis to interact with items:
    - 1️⃣2️⃣3️⃣ to check/uncheck specific items (becomes ~~strikethrough~~)
    - 🧹 to clear all checked items at once
    - ➕ to add new items quickly
    - ✏️ to edit existing items

+**How it works:**
+- Each channel remembers the last list you displayed in it
+- `/shop add` and `/shop clear` work on the active list in the current channel
+- You can display any list in any channel - great for having a "Groceries" channel and "Electronics" channel

 ## How It Works